curpe/super_cashier_program/README.md

 ### Project duration and timeline
 - January to February 2023
-- it took me "countless days" to code as i'm not really familiar with programming, but it pays me after all.

 ### Methodology concept Applied on this project
 - Object Oriented Programming (OOP)